-If you have time to visit only one fort, see this one.
-It is by far the largest and covers 100 acres.
-Located one mile west of downtown Nassau, just off West Bay Street, it sits on a hill overlooking the far west end of the harbour, Fort Charlotte commands an impressive view of Paradise Island, Nassau and the harbour.
+If you have time to visit only one fort, see Fort Charlotte, the largest one on New Providence at 100 acres.
+Located one mile west of downtown Nassau, just off West Bay Street, it sits on a hill overlooking the far west end of the harbour, commanding an impressive view of Paradise Island, Nassau, and the harbour.

-Built in 1788 by Lord Dunmore the fort was named after the wife of King George III, Queen Saharia Charlotte.
+Built in 1788 by Lord Dunmore, the fort was named after the wife of King George III, Queen Saharia Charlotte.
 The middle bastion, Ft.
-Stanley and the western portion, Ft.
-D'Arcy were added later.
+Stanley and the western portion, Fort D'Arcy were added later.
 The fort has a moat, dungeons, underground passageways, and 42 cannons, which have never been fired in an act of aggression.

-The entrance fee is $5.00 for Adults, $2.00 for Children (under 12), $3.00 for Seniors.
+The entrance fee is $5.00 for Adults / $2.00 for Children (under 12) / $3.00 for Seniors.